Disney Cruise Ship Rescues Anonymous-associated Hacker and Hands him over to the FBI.

 NBC reported that Gottesfeld and his wife were rescued by people on board a Disney Cruise ship near Cuba.
 The couple was trying to escape on a sailboat but their luggage, vessel and the three laptops “ran into trouble.”
 Thus, Gottesfeld was forced to make a desperate call to the nearby Disney cruise ship, which responded quickly.
 The FBI was notified about the couple’s location by a Bahamian.

 Gottesfeld, 31, is believed to have participated in at least two cybercrime operations possibly launched by Anonymous.
 The US District Attorney’s office unsealed an affidavit in federal court claiming that Gottesfeld provoked and even associated Anonymous in launching an attack against the Boston-based health care facility over Justina Pelletier’s custody case.
 Gottesfeld and his wife just vanished into thin air.
 Their relatives and co-workers got worried and informed the FBI that they haven’t received any information about their whereabouts.
-Authorities claim that Gottesfeld remained absent from work for weeks and the couple weren’t in contact with their relatives or fellow employees at all.
+Authorities claim that Gottesfeld remained absent from work for weeks and the couple wasn’t in contact with their relatives or fellow employees at all.

 Exploring the Loose ends: